xuankimtran/docs-1/pages/katalon-studio/how-to-guides/set-new-default-JRE.md

 ---
-title: "How to set a new default JRE for test projects?"
+title: "Set a new default JRE for test projects"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/how-to-guides/set-new-default-JRE.html
 description:
 ---

+Katalon Studio uses the default embedded Java Runtime Environment (JRE) v8 to compile and run test projects.
+You can learn more about JRE v8 in the Oracle document here: [JRE v8](https://www.oracle.com/java/technologies/javase/jre8-readme.html).
-The default embedded [Java runtime environment (JRE) v8](https://www.oracle.com/java/technologies/javase/jre8-readme.html) is used to run a Katalon Studio instance as well as compile and run test projects.
-To make it easy and flexible for you to work with different JRE versions and vendors, you can now set your desired JRE package as the default one to compile and run test projects.

-Those of you executing tests in console mode can also override the default configuration by using the environment variable.
+From Katalon version 7.9.0 onwards, you can set your desired JRE package as the default one to compile and run test projects.
+You can also override the default configuration in console mode by using the environment variable.

 > Important
 >
 > * This change applies to the JRE used for working with your test project, not the JRE used for running Katalon Studio.
-> * Version compatibility between test projects and Java compiler should be taken into consideration.
+> * Version compatibility between test projects and Java Compiler should be taken into consideration.
 For instance, Java 8 test projects are compatible with the default embedded JRE v8 in Katalon Studio.

-This guide takes you through the steps to change the default Java Compiler in **Katalon Preferences** (for example, set JRE 11 as the new default one) and configure which test projects to apply the change.
-For users executing tests in console mode, you can find the usage example of overriding the default configuration via the command line.
+This guide takes you through the steps to:
+- Set a new default JRE for a Katalon Studio instance.
+- Apply the new JRE to a test project.
+- Run tests with another JRE in the command line.

-### Set a new default JRE for a Katalon Studio instance
+## Set a new default JRE for a Katalon Studio instance

 **Requirements**

-* Katalon Studio version 7.9 onwards.
+* Katalon Studio version 7.9.0 onwards.
 * Your machine already installed your desired JRE version (from v8 to v14).

-First, you need to set your desired JRE (for example, JRE 11) as the default JRE in Katalon Preferences.
+First, you need to set your desired JRE as the default JRE in Katalon Preferences.
+In this example, we set JRE 11 as the default one.
 Do as follows:

 1. Open **Preferences** > **Java** > **Installed JREs**.

+   > Quick tips:
+   >
-(Quick tip: Type "jre" in the search bar.)
+   > Type "jre" in the search bar.)

 2. Click on button **Add...**.

    <img alt="Adding JRE" src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/how-to-guides/change-jre/add-jre.png" width=90%>